Dzheremi2/LRCMake-GTK/README.md

 >[!IMPORTANT]
 >App is currently in reworking status.
 You can see rework progress on `full-rewrite` branch of this repo
+>
+>There's also CI available for `full-rewrite` branch, so if you want to test out rewrite builds and help me to fix bugs, you can use CI bundles, available from Artifacts block.

 <div align="center">